 Students who are eligible to receive a Federal Pell Grant according to the expected family contribution (EFC) calculated on the 2019-2020 FAFSA may be eligible to receive Federal Pell Grant funds during the Summer 2020 term.
 The amount awarded will be prorated based on enrollment, not to exceed 50% of the maximum amount listed on your Student Aid Report (SAR).

 Students who have attended full-time during Fall 2019 and Spring 2020 must be enrolled at least half-time for Summer 2020 to be considered for Federal Pell Grant funds.
 The amount awarded will count towards the student's Pell Lifetime Eligibility Used (maximum lifetime limit).

 |Institutional Grants (if available)||

 Institutional grants may be available for undergraduate students enrolled at least half-time.
-If you are eligible, you will be packaged institutional grants when your summer application is being reviewed.
+If you are eligible, you will be packaged institutional grants when your Summer Aid Request is being reviewed.